OFC: What does this abbreviation mean?

 When and how to use OFC?

-OFC is a very common abbreviation on the Internet, especially on social networks like Twitter, Facebook or Instagram, where it saves time and space in messages.
-This term is also widely used in conversations by SMS or instant messaging like WhatsApp, Telegram or Discord , where it allows you to respond quickly and effectively to your interlocutor.
+OFC is a very common abbreviation on the internet, especially on social media platforms like Twitter, Facebook, and Instagram, where it saves time and space in messages.
+This term is also widely used in SMS conversations and instant messaging apps like WhatsApp, Telegram, and Discord , where it allows for quick and efficient responses.

 OFC is a colloquial, even slang, expression that should not be used in a formal or professional context.
-You should therefore avoid using it in an email, letter or report , where it is better to use more polite and precise terms.
+Therefore, it should be avoided in emails, letters, or reports , where more polite and precise terms are preferable.

-OFC can be used alone or accompanied by other words to reinforce or qualify its meaning.
-For example :
+OFC can be used alone or with other words to reinforce or nuance its meaning.
+For example:

 • OFC no: Of course not